sanketsaagar/Litechain/README.md

 cd lightchain-l1
 ./scripts/network-lifecycle.sh start

-# Watch your unified blockchain in action! 🎉
+# Watch your L1 blockchain in action! 🎉
 ```

 **Experience the future of L1 blockchain architecture with LightChain L1!** 🌟